SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 #### from a gff file

 * Go on the following page : http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/
-* Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server
+* Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server (all.gff3)
 * Go to the `bank` directory and type the following command :

 {% highlight bash %}
 wget gff_url
 {% endhighlight %}

-* Prints the number of lines with the word `gene` in the gff file - `grep -P`
+* Prints the number of lines with the word `gene` in the gff file - `grep -e`
 * Counts the number of genes - `grep -c`
 * Search for the nbs-lrr genes - `grep -i`
-* Removes the lines with `putative` word - `grep -v`
+* Counts the number of genes without the word `putative` - `grep -v`
 * Counts the number of mRNA in the chromosome 1 - `grep -c regexp`
 * Counts the number of mRNA in the first five chromosomes - `grep -c regexp`

-#### from a fasta file
-* Get from the same website the cDNA sequences of the rice genome (fasta format) `wget`
-* Get the help of `infoseq` program - `infoseq --h`
-* Run infoseq program on the fasta file just downloaded
-{% highlight bash %}
- infoseq -sequence FASTA_FILE | head
-{% endhighlight %}
-* Display only accession, length and pgc column with the options of `infoseq`
-* What is the shorthest sequence (Accession and length)? `infoseq, sort, head`
-* What is the longuest sequence (Accession and length)? `infoseq, sort, head`
-* Count the number of sequences with a length between 1000 and 9999 with `grep`

 -----------------------